UtrechtUniversity/Workshop-IRAS/docs/chunks.md

 Rscript ./R/make_batch2_svm.R -N 4 -T 20
 ```

 The results are five new files in the `./batch` directory.
-Four batch files: `batch2-1.sh`, .. etc. And one submission script: `./batch/submission_svm2.sh.
+Four batch files: `batch2-1.sh`, .. etc. And one submission script: `./batch/submission_svm2.sh`.
 Open one of the batch script and browse the contents.
-There is now only one call to Rscript.
+There is now only one call to an Rscript in each batch job script that will run on a single node.

 Before we can submit the batch scripts, we have to discuss the modifications in the R script that runs on the node.
 Open `./R/digits_svm_bt_node.R` in your editor and browse the code.

 1. There is now only one argument (-N <integer>) as input parameter.
-This parameter is the node number which indicating which node (or batch) this in in the pool of nodes assigned to this run.
+This parameter is the node number which identifies the specific node (or batch) in the pool of (4) nodes that are assigned to this run.

-2. It reads the file `./data/digits_svm_bt_parameters.csv` and filters the parameter combinations which are assigned to this node.
+2. It reads the file `./data/digits_svm_bt_parameters.csv` and filters the parameter combinations which are assigned to this specific node.
 The program now knows which tasks to perform.

-3. At the end the scripts writes the results to a file `./output/digits_svm_bt_node_<node_number>.csv`.
+3. At the end the scripts write the results to a file `./output/digits_svm_bt_node_<node_number>.csv`.
 To prevent the program to overwrite output from its "siblings", it uses the node number in the name of the output file.

-Now submit the batches with
+Now submit the batches with the submission script

 ``
 ./batch/submit_svm2.sh